wiseman-timelord/LogClean/README.md

 Working.
 Early version, functional but pending further development and testing.

 ### DESCRIPTION
 LogClean-Ps is a straightforward and efficient batch and PowerShell script combination designed for cleaning `.log` files in a given directory by removing ANSI codes.
 This tool is particularly handy for users who regularly work with log files that contain cluttered and hard-to-read ANSI escape sequences.
 By automating the cleaning process, LogClean-Ps saves time and effort, making log files more readable and easier to analyze.
-Intended for NotePad++ users, to input of error.log files into GPT.
+Intended for NotePad++ users, so they can input error.log files into GPT, but, obviously other people may like it for their own reasoning.

 ### FEATURES
 - **Automated Cleaning**: Automatically finds and cleans the first `.log` file in the current directory, removing all ANSI codes.